Yanina1992/Yanina1992/README.md

 ## Junior Full-Stack Developer

-I'm an enthusiastic full-stack developer with a focus on .NET and especially on Angular.
-I love bringing my meticulousness to the code I write: I believe clean code and simplicity are the keys through which we can build complexity.
+I'm an enthusiastic full-stack developer with a focus on .NET and especially on Angular.<br/>
+I love bringing my meticulousness to the code I write: I believe clean code and simplicity are the keys through which we can build complexity.<br/>
 Eager to learn, I'm always ready for new challenges.<br/>

 <hr/>